codemagic-ci-cd/codemagic-docs/content/building/automatic-build-triggering.md

 `https://api.codemagic.io/hooks/[appId]`
 {{% /notebox %}}

-You can find your app ID in the browser URL after `app/` when you open the app on Codemagic: `https://codemagic.io/app/[yourappID]`
+You can find your app ID in the browser URL after `app/` when you open the app on Codemagic: `https://codemagic.io/app/[appId]`

 ## Custom build triggers

-Build triggering in response to custom events can be set up using [AWS Lambda](https://aws.amazon.com/lambda/).
-In AWS Lambda function, call the following command:
+Build triggering in response to custom events can be set up by sending a `POST` request to the `https://api.codemagic.io/builds` endpoint.

 `POST https://api.codemagic.io/builds`